open-telemetry/semantic-conventions/specification/trace/semantic_conventions/http.md

 HTTP client spans have no `http.route` attribute since client-side instrumentation is not generally aware of the "route", and therefore HTTP client spans SHOULD use `{http.request.method}`.

-If HTTP method used is not known to the instrumentation, it MAY use `other` instead of an unknown method captured in `http.request.method` attribute.

 Instrumentation MUST NOT default to using URI path as span name, but MAY provide hooks to allow custom logic to override the default span name.